kvherwijnen/SDE_programn/README.md

 The updated code ensures that there is only one instance of the InputScanner class by using a static instance variable and a private constructor.
 The instance is created only if it is null, and the only way to get an instance is through the getInstance method, which returns the singleton instance.

-## Feedback Andries Nieuwenhuize ##
-The UserFactory is not a design pattern but an example of a simple factory (@see https://refactoring.guru/design-patterns/factory-comparison).